Frequently Asked Questions About Going Solar

 - What are the financial benefits of installing solar energy for my home?

-Solar systems save homeowners money on electricity bills and provide energy independence from future rising electricity rates.
+Solar energy systems have the potential to save homeowners money on electricity bills and provide energy independence from future rising electricity rates.
+Depending on the state you live in, there might be federal, state, and local tax incentives to help you go solar as well.

-Federal benefits: homeowners can get an Income Tax Credit (ITC) of 26% of the total cost of an installed solar system in 2021.
+Federal tax benefits: homeowners can get a 26% Income Tax Credit (ITC) on the total cost of an installed solar system in 2022.

 State & Local benefits: your state, county, city, or town may offer other solar incentive programs in addition to the Federal Income Tax Credit.